DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Action: ``PASSTHRU``
 ^^^^^^^^^^^^^^^^^^^^

-Leaves packets up for additional processing by subsequent flow rules.
-This is the default when a rule does not contain a terminating action, but can be specified to force a rule to become non-terminating.
+Leaves traffic up for additional processing by subsequent flow rules; makes a flow rule non-terminating.

 - No configurable properties.